Beneath the water since I was a boy

-The more practice leaving some of these things alone (still on lattes!!!), the easier it gets to enjoy coffee once in a while and then leave it alone for weeks, months and even years at a time.
+The more practice leaving some of these things alone like coffee, the easier it gets to enjoy coffee once in a while and then leave it alone for weeks, months and even years at a time.
 So, in my humble opinion anyway, while lifestyle, exercise and nutrition is really important, at the end of the day, the highway completion of being able to lay off (whatever it is) is definitely a brain thing.
-To me it seems the key is to begin to build more diversified brain road mapping elsewhere until other things diminish in importance.
+To me it seems the key is to begin to build more diversified brain road mapping (happiness/serotonin/calm) elsewhere until other things (pleasure/reward/dopamine/addiction) diminish in importance.
 One of my grandfather's had a great saying "Don't think about it and maybe it will go away".

 For drug addiction including smoking might have to go the extra mile and gross yourself out on several things that appeal to the brain's better nature of being grossed out(being careful not to build up shock resistance) until you hit upon the right thing.
 First of all, just never do some things.
-And if you are lucky enough to be able to detach from whatever addiction, never but never think one day that you'll be able to just try it again, because what went dark like lights going out on a freeway system, lamp by lamp are still on the electronic grid and can boom, light up again like flipping the breaker switch for all the lights at once and you're back up to speed!
+And if you are lucky enough to be able to detach from whatever addiction, never but never think one day that you'll be able to just try it again, because what went dark like lights going out on a freeway system, lamp by lamp are still on the electronic grid and can boom, light up again like flipping the breaker switch for all the lights at once and, just like that a person can be back up to speed!

 Maybe try reading Janet Amatuzio's books on her years as medical examiner for Anoka County.
 One of her stories where she was called out to what neighbors thought was a crime scene because of all the blood everywhere and turned out to be a corroded spot in the lungs that had worked its way through the aorta behind it from smoking is one of my go-to reminders to don't even try one.